Cray-HPE/docs-csm/install/prepare_configuration_payload.md

 as a master, worker, or storage node, and provides the MAC address information needed to identify the BMC and the NIC which will be used to boot the node.

-For each management node, the xname, role, and subrole can be extracted from the SHCD.
-However, the rest of the MAC address information needs to be collected another way.
+For each management node, the component name (xname), role, and subrole can be extracted from the SHCD.
+However, the rest of the
+MAC address information needs to be collected another way.
 Collect as much information as possible before the PIT node is booted from the LiveCD and then get the rest later when directed.
 See the scenarios which enable partial data collection below in [First Time Install](#first_time_install).